 Political Risk and Market Entry

-Reshmi has assisted clients in evaluating the political risk implications of their business decisions in various geographies across South Asia.
+- Reshmi has assisted clients in evaluating the political risk implications of their business decisions in various geographies across APAC.
 This includes identifying and understanding political stakeholders at the central, state, and district levels, understanding their attitudes and expected actions and identifying interlocutors.